lime-green/remote-docker-aws/README.md

     remote-docker-aws sync
     ```

-1. Make sure to set `DOCKER_HOST`:
-    ```bash
-    # In the terminal you use docker, or add to ~/.bashrc so it applies automatically
-    export DOCKER_HOST="tcp://localhost:23755"
-    ```

-   Now you can use docker as you would normally:
-   - `docker build -t myapp .`
-   - `docker-compose up`
-   - etc.

-   You can usually skip starting your services again since when the instance
-   boots, it will start up docker and resume where it left off from the day before.

 1. Develop and code!
-All services should be accessible and usable as usual
+All services should be accessible and usable as usual (eg: `docker ps`, `docker-compose up`, etc.)
 as long as you are running `remote-docker-aws tunnel` and are forwarding the ports you need

 1. When you're done for the day don't forget to stop the instance to save money: